peteroupc/peteroupc.github.io/randomcommon.md

 Another notable trend is that these topics were asked for programming languages where convenient APIs for these tasks were missing.
 This is why I recommend that [**new programming language APIs**](https://peteroupc.github.io/random.html#Implementing_New_RNG_APIs) _provide functionality covering the topics above in their standard libraries_, to ease the burden of programmers using that language.

-The following sections will detail the topics given above, with suggestions on how to solve them.
+The following sections will detail the topics given earlier, with suggestions on how to solve them.
 Many of the links point to sections of my article "[**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html)".

 The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.